Journal of Indo-Judaic Studies

 About the Journal of Indo-Judaic Studies

 The Journal of Indo-Judaic Studies is an annual academic journal dedicated to analyzing the affinities and interactions between Indic and Judaic civilizations from ancient through contemporary times.
-It is produced in collaboration between the Departments of Religious Studies at the University of Saskatchewan and Florida International University.You can view the table of contents for past issues on line.
+It is produced in collaboration between the Departments of Religion and Culture at the University of Saskatchewan and Florida International University.You can view the table of contents for past issues on line.

 To subscribe, simply print out the form below and send it in with a cheque or money order.
 Subscriptions are: $15 Canadian (in Canada) and $15 US (elsewhere).
 Please make your check or money order payable to The Journal of Indo-Judaic Studies.